Everspace/Excellent-Homebrew-Approach/content/Artifacts/Weapon/Light/Myriad Forms/index.md

 It was created under the auspices of the Trickster's Comet, as the sidereal Melene Urstemi toiled away at a weapon for one of the true masters of martial arts, Edrat Menos.

-"If he's so great, he could make anything work!" she said as she hammered the pan into shape.
+"If he's so great, he could make anything work!" she said as she hammered the pan into shape, unaware that the Trickster's Comet was playing tricks on her.

 She soon found out Edrat could make anything work, and he promptly demonstrated his prowess upon her in retribution with the pan she gave him.